Doug Witcomb

-Douglas Frederick Witcomb (18 April 1918 – 6 August 1999) was a former football player from Wales who played for the Welsh national team and for West Bromwich Albion, Sheffield Wednesday and Newport County in the English Football League.
+Douglas Frederick Witcomb (18 April 1918 – 6 August 1999) was a Welsh footballer who played for the Welsh national team and for West Bromwich Albion, Sheffield Wednesday and Newport County in the English Football League.

 Club career

 A wing-half, Witcomb started playing at Enfield before beginning his Football League career with West Bromwich Albion in 1937.
 In a war-interrupted time with the club, he made 55 appearances and scored 3 goals.

 During the war he was a guest-player for Lovell's Athletic, the works team for Lovell's sweet factory in Newport, Monmouthshire, Wales.

 In March 1947, he joined Sheffield Wednesday and made 224 Football League appearances for the club, scoring 12 goals.
 He also made six FA Cup appearances for the side.

 He joined Newport County for the 1953–54 season in November 1953, making 25 appearances before joining Llandudno.

 He made one wartime appearance for Leicester City in 1941, playing against Tottenham Hotspur.
 He failed to score in a 3–0 defeat.